parsiyte/GPPRMon/README.md

 | -accumulate_stats | Accumulate collected metrics | 0 = not accumulate |

 ## 3. Tracking Runtime Power Consumption of GPU and Sub-components
-During simulation, the simulator creates memory access information in the **runtime_profiling_metrics/energy_consumption** folder.
+During simulation, the simulator records power consumption metrics in the **runtime_profiling_metrics/energy_consumption** folder.
 For each kernel, simulator will create seperate folders and power profiling metrics at runtime.
 For now, the below power consumption metrics is provided, but these metrics may be enhanced further to investigate sub-units in an independent manner.

 > **GPU**
 >> **Core**